Playground Maintenance Technician

 The goal of the PMT is to make playgrounds safer places for children’s active play and healthy risk-taking.

-The two-day Playground Maintenance Technician Program (PMT) focuses on practical playground maintenance practices, inspection principles and best practices in making repairs.
-This program does not focus on play theory or memorizing standards.
-Course modules explore the maintenance challenges associated with the common materials found in playgrounds, including concrete, metal, wood, plastics, fasteners and various surfacing materials.
+For nearly a decade, the comprehensive Playground Maintenance Technician program has trained over 2,000 participants in nearly 20 states and internationally.
+The PMT focuses on practical playground maintenance practices, inspection principles and best practices in making repairs.
+This two-day program does not focus on play theory or memorizing standards.
+Course modules explore the maintenance challenges associated with the common materials found in playgrounds.
 Through videos and case studies, participants learn about the types of playground inspections, how to repair damaged equipment and associated legal considerations.
 A virtual playground offers participants the opportunity to apply newly learned skills.

 - Learn by doing!
 Hands on learning which combines discussion and virtual environments to understand playground maintenance tasks